Mission Statement

 • We want you to interact, share your real-life cases, and ask questions.

-• We also offer non-clinical curriculum elements for you to reflect on.
+• Non-clinical curriculum elements for you to reflect on are also included.

 • Every month you will view an intern seminar featuring experts in the field.